KCaldeira/coin_bgc/CONTINUATION.md

 11. **Robust**: Comprehensive error handling and optimization
 12. **Extensible**: Easy to add new parameters and steps
 13. **Validation**: Complete model validation in Step 4
+14. **Data-Driven Optimization**: Using actual data values for initial guesses

 ## Critical Data Quality Standards - NO BAND-AID FIXES